bruceravel/demeter/documentation/Athena/plot/etc.rst

 **Plot with E0 at 0**
     This special plot is used to visualize |mu| (E) spectra measured at different edges.
-Each spectrum, Cu and Fe in this example, is shifted so that its point of E₀ is displayed at 0 on the energy axis.
+Each spectrum, Cu and Fe in this example, is shifted so that its point of E\ :sub:`0` is displayed at 0 on the energy axis.

     .. _fig-e00plot: